OpusCapita/react-crudeditor/README.md

 Model field tooltip | `model.field.<field name>.tooltip` (not implemented)
 Custom [Field/Instance Validation Error](#parsing-error-and-fieldinstance-validation-error) message | `model.field.<field name>.error.<error id>`

-If some translation is not defined, the corresponding label/message text is obtained by converting camelcase id/name to titlecase.
+If some translation is not provided, the corresponding label/message text is obtained by converting camelcase id/name to titlecase.
 For example, `maxOrderValue` is displayed as `Max Order Value`.

 [React context](https://reactjs.org/docs/context.html) *must* have `i18n` property with [I18nManager](https://github.com/OpusCapita/i18n) as its value.